 - This is a benefit issued to employees as part of flexible compensation.
 Within flexible remuneration plans, you can opt for this visa-type card with which the employee pays, out of his salary, meals outside the office, and whose amount may not be taxed in personal income tax.

-- A contract is understood to be an agreement, generally written, in which two or more parties (in the labor case, the company, and the employees) undertake to respect and comply with a set of conditions that are specified in the same document.
+- A contract is understood to be an agreement, generally written, in which two or more parties (in the labour case, the company, and the employees) undertake to respect and comply with a set of conditions that are specified in the same document.

 - Confidentiality at work